 I have written before that I enjoy the fictions that revolve around facts.
-This book talks about India in late 80s onwards, and the ways of banking sector then and later.
+This book talks about India in the late 80s onwards, and the ways of the banking sector then and later.

 Since my knowledge of such topics is minimal, it is a bonus when such books add to the knowledge packaged in an easy-to-read fiction with interesting characters.

 In a couple of instances, relationships fell into a pattern rather too suddenly, a little too conveniently, that they stood out in the narrative.
 But the fact is the character it happened to was an unscrupulous, insensitive person and that could be explained as his ways.

 In Ravi Subramanian's world of fiction, Good and Bad is usually as distinct as Black and White.
 Are they cliches or are they also true to the real corporate life, I wonder.

 Ravi Subramanian's words from If God Was a Banker -